-- Federal E-Rulemaking Portal: http://www.regulations.gov.
-Follow the on-line instructions for submitting comments for docket number MSHA-2015-0008.
+Federal E-Rulemaking Portal: http://www.regulations.gov.
+Follow the on-line instructions for submitting comments for docket number MSHA-2018-0027.

 FOR FURTHER INFORMATION CONTACT:

 Section 103(h) of the Federal Mine Safety and Health Act of 1977 (Mine Act), 30 U.S.C.
 813(h), authorizes MSHA to collect information necessary to carry out its duty in protecting the safety and health of miners.
 Further, section 101(a) of the Mine Act, 30 U.S.C.
-811 authorizes the Secretary to develop, promulgate, and revise as may be appropriate, improved mandatory health or safety standards for the protection of life and prevention of injuries in coal and metal and nonmetal mines.
+811, authorizes the Secretary of Labor (Secretary) to develop, promulgate, and revise as may be appropriate, improved mandatory health or safety standards for the protection of life and prevention of injuries in coal and metal and nonmetal mines.

 Accidents involving falls of roof, face, and rib in underground mines or falls of highwall in surface mines, historically, have been among the leading causes of injuries and deaths.
 Prevention or control of falls of roof, face, and rib is uniquely difficult because of the variety of conditions encountered in mines that can affect the stability of various types of strata and the changing nature of the forces affecting ground stability at any given operation and time.
 Roof and rock bolts and accessories are an integral part of ground control systems and are used to prevent the fall of roof, face, and rib.
 Advancements in technology of roof and rock bolts and accessories have aided in reducing the hazards associated with falls of roof, face, and rib.

 The American Society for Testing and Materials (ASTM) publication “Standard Specification for Roof and Rock Bolts and Accessories” is a consensus standard used throughout the United States.
-It contains specifications for the chemical, mechanical, and Start Printed Page 31924dimensional requirements for roof and rock bolts and accessories used for ground support systems.
+It contains specifications for the chemical, mechanical, and dimensional requirements for roof and rock bolts and accessories used for ground support systems.
 The ASTM standard for roof and rock bolts and accessories is updated periodically to reflect advances in technology.

-Title 30 Code of Federal Regulations (30 CFR), parts 56 and 57 subpart B-Ground Control, section 56.3203 and section 57.3203, and part 75 subpart C-Roof Support, section 75.204, address the quality of roof and rock bolts and accessories and their installation.
+Title 30 Code of Federal Regulations, Parts 56 and 57 Subpart B-Ground Control, section 56.3203 and section 57.3203, and Part 75 Subpart C-Roof Support, section 75.204, address the quality of roof and rock bolts and accessories and their installation.
 MSHA's objective in these regulations is to ensure the quality and effectiveness of roof and rock bolts and accessories and, as technology evolves, to allow for the use of new materials which are proven to be reliable and effective in controlling the mine roof, face, and rib.

-30 CFR 56.3203(a), 57.3203(a), and 75.204(a) require: (1) That mine operators obtain a certification from the manufacturer that roof and rock bolts and accessories are manufactured and tested in accordance with the applicable ASTM specifications, and (2) that the manufacturer's certification is made available to an authorized representative of the Secretary of Labor (Secretary).
+Title 30 CFR 56.3203(a), 57.3203(a), and 75.204(a) require: (1) That mine operators obtain a certification from the manufacturer that roof and rock bolts and accessories are manufactured and tested in accordance with the applicable ASTM specifications, and (2) that the manufacturer's certification is made available to an authorized representative of the Secretary.